DBraxton6/The-Lost-Survivor-GBA-Game/README.md

-To run the game, you must install "VisualboyAdvance" The actual game file is "DaishaBraxton - LostSurvivor.gba"
+To run the game, you must install "VisualboyAdvance".
+The actual game file is "DaishaBraxton - LostSurvivor.gba"